projectunic0rn/pub/content/blog/2019-08-30-contributing-part-iii-project-unicorn-web-site/index.md

 >
 > [Contributing Part I: Getting Started](/blog/contributing-part-i-getting-started/)

-The first thing we'll do is to get to know the `npm` command line interface (or CLI). `npm` is the package manager included with Node.js.
+The first thing we'll do is to get to know the `npm` command-line interface (or CLI). `npm` is the package manager included with Node.js.
 It used to mean "Node Package Manager" because it's responsible for fetching node _modules_ but now, it's just `npm`.